Chris Smith (basketball, born 1999): Professional career

-Motor City Cruise (2021–2022)

 After going undrafted, Smith was named to the Detroit Pistons roster for the 2021 NBA Summer League, but he was not expected to play because of his injury.
 On August 17, 2021, he signed a two-way contract to play with the Pistons and the Motor City Cruise of the G League.
 On March 8, 2022, Smith injured his left knee against the Canton Charge.
 He underwent an ACL reconstruction procedure on March 29 and was ruled out for the remainder of the season.
 On April 3, he was waived by the Pistons without playing an NBA game.
 In 18 games with Motor City, he averaged 8.7 points, 5.3 rebounds and 1.1 assists.

-Salt Lake City Stars (2023–present)

-On January 1, 2023, Smith was acquired via waivers by the Salt Lake City Stars.
+On January 1, 2023, Smith was acquired via waivers by the Salt Lake City Stars, but was waived on November 9.
+On November 24, he joined the Grand Rapids Gold, but was waived on December 9 only to rejoin them six days later.
+On January 2, 2024, he was waived by the Gold, but rejoined them on January 8, lasting five days until being waived.
+Three days later, Smith joined the Iowa Wolves.

+On May 6, 2024, Smith signed with the Montreal Alliance of the Canadian Elite Basketball League.

+On October 14, 2024, Smith signed with Ironi Kiryat Ata of the Ligat Winner Sal.

+On July 5, 2025, Smith signed a one-year contract with Iraklis of the Greek Basketball League.